Vrachakatla15/Vrachakatla15/README.md

 ### [DiceGame-using Python](https://github.com/Vrachakatla15/Dicegamewithpython)

- Dice Game with Python!

-Embark on an adventure with my Python-built Dice Game !
+- Embark on an adventure with my Python-built Dice Game !
 Experience lifelike dice rolls , dive into an interactive interface , and discover the joy of learning probability and math in a fun and engaging way

 ### [QuizGame-using Python](https://github.com/Vrachakatla15/QuizGameWithPython)
-Dive into the world of knowledge with my Python-powered Quiz Game !
+- Dive into the world of knowledge with my Python-powered Quiz Game !
 Test your skills with interactive quizzes , explore diverse topics, and challenge yourself to learn something new every day .

-Experience the thrill of competition and expand your horizons with this engaging game.
+- Experience the thrill of competition and expand your horizons with this engaging game.